What do Ayn Rand, President William Taft and Tom Thumb have in common?

 Located off of the Stony Creek area of Branford, the islands were named after the abundance of thimbleberries that grew wild here.

-Before Europeans arrived, the Mattabesec Indians used the islands as summer camping grounds.
+Before Europeans arrived, the Mattabesek Indians used the islands as summer camping grounds.
+Their name for the archipelago was Kuttomquosh, “the beautiful sea rocks.”

 The Thimble Islands in the Colonial Era